eth-brownie/brownie/docs/api-brownie.rst

 .. py:class:: brownie.convert.Wei(value)

-    Integer subclass that converts a value to wei and allows comparisons using the same conversion.
+    Integer subclass that converts a value to wei and allows comparisons, addition and subtraction using the same conversion.

     ``Wei`` is useful for strings where you specify the unit, for large floats given in scientific notation, or where a direct conversion to ``int`` would cause inaccuracy from floating point errors.

-    Whenever a Brownie method takes an input referring to an amount of ether, the value is converted to ``Wei``.
-All ``uint`` and ``int`` values returned from a contract call or as part of an event log are given in ``Wei``.
+    Whenever a Brownie method takes an input referring to an amount of ether, the given value is converted to ``Wei``.
+Balances and ``uint``/``int`` values returned in contract calls and events are given in ``Wei``.

     .. code-block:: python